-Nanuq-MantaNet to assess polar microplastics and nanoplastics
+Studying polar microplastics and nanoplastics

-Plastic make up the largest quantity of the non-biodegradable material contaminating the world’s oceans and is a huge environmental concern because its longevity means that it can be distributed over huge distances from its origin, and accumulate in remote areas such as the Poles.
+Plastics make up the largest quantity of the non-biodegradable material contaminating the world’s oceans and is a huge environmental concern because its longevity means that it can be distributed over huge distances from its origin, and accumulate in remote areas such as the Poles.
 Once in the ocean, mechanical and biological processes cause plastics to break down into microplastics, which are difficult to remove from the ocean and are a threat to the diverse marine food webs and ecosystems supported by polar waters.
-Nanuq-Manta is the first study to assess the presence and distribution of microplastics in the Arctic waters at 82°7N of latitude.
+Nanuq-Manta was the first study to assess the presence and distribution of microplastics in the Arctic waters at 82°7N of latitude.

 The Polarquest team carried out microplastic sampling across the Arctic, using the Mantanet.
 Learn about how the team collected these samples in "Recipe: How to sample microplastics in the ocean".